Android 13 introduces the

 <manifest ...> <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" android:maxSdkVersion="32" /> <application ...> ... </application> </manifest>

-Check for APIs that require the new permission
+Check for APIs that require the permission

 If your app targets Android 13 or higher, you must declare the